-Schindler Appointed Treasurer of W. Eugene Smith Fund For Humanistic Photography.
-2013 Grants Issued at SVA Theatre.
+Schindler Reappointed Treasurer of W. Eugene Smith Fund For Humanistic Photography

-October 2013 – I’m proud to announce that the Board of Trustees of the W. Eugene Smith Fund has reappointed me as Treasurer of the Fund for a second year.
+January 2015 – I’m proud to announce that the Board of Trustees of the W. Eugene Smith Fund has reappointed me as Treasurer of the Fund for a third consecutive year.
 I served as Secretary of the Board for the three years prior to becoming Treasurer.

 The W. Eugene Smith Fund for Humanistic Photography is a non-profit organization that issues annual grants to photojournalists to pursue photographic projects focusing on the human condition in the spirit of W. Eugene Smith, the famous LIFE magazine photographer.
 My tasks include fundraising and producing the annual grant ceremony at the School of Visual Arts.
-(I secured Canon USA’s sponsorship for the past four years.)
+(I secured Canon USA’s sponsorship for the past five years.)
 My fellow board members are affiliated with Christie’s, International Center of Photography, Getty Images, Harbers Family Foundation, Photo District News, The New Yorker, Vanity Fair, and other leading photography organizations.

 On October 15, 2014, the Board announced that American photographer Joseph Sywenkyj was the recipient of the $30,000 2014 W.Eugene Smith Grant for Versus from a Nation in Transition, a sensitive look at families who have been seriously impacted physically, mentally and economically by the civil war in the Ukraine.
 A U.S. citizen who divides his time between New Hampshire and the Ukraine, Sywenkyj has spent more than a decade documenting a country his family called home until World War II.
 The fund presented the grant to Joseph in front of an audience of more than 400 attendees at its annual grant ceremony at the School of Visual Arts (SVA) Theatre on West 23rd street in New York City.